 “Training” is a part of any job or workplace.
 We all learn things (usually from our peers or supervisors) as we master a new job.
 However, a “training program” is a thoughtfully designed, formal learning path (like a curriculum or series of courses).
 It systematically equips employees with the skills they need to excel at work.

 Instead of simply hiring employees and hoping they’ll have the necessary background knowledge or figure out things for themselves, a formal training program ensures that every employee gains the skills and knowledge they need.
+That’s why we’re here to help you learn how to create an effective online training program.

 Make sure that you identify the areas where additional education will help your organization achieve its business goals.
 Remember, training must have a practical objective.